bhboyle/Intelligent_Hotplate/README.md

 I would very much like to add some features like a encoder dial to adjust the max tempurture on the fly without having to adjust the code and re-upload.

 I used the PID library by Brett Beauregard.
-Docs here: [Link](https://playground.arduino.cc/Code/PIDLibrary/) Currently using version 1.2.0
+[Docs here](https://playground.arduino.cc/Code/PIDLibrary/) Currently using version 1.2.0

 ## PID tuning:
 I used [this page](https://www.compuphase.com/electronics/reflowsolderprofiles.htm#_) to help me with the PID tuning.